-Understanding Timetables & Destinations
+Travel by Train in England: Timetables & Destinations

 15. Don’t rely on the train’s onboard screen for accurate location or destination information.
 Some train conductors are great about updating these, others don’t.
 So you may be wondering why it looks like you’re heading to a completely different location!
 Always ask.